Canada Visitor Visa

 - Failure to provide a valid reason for wanting to extend your stay in Canada.

 - Failure to convince the immigration officer that you intend to return home.
-If the officer perceives that you intend to remain in Canada permanently, he might refuse your application.
+If the officer perceives that you wish to remain in Canada permanently, he might refuse your application.

 - Failure to comply with the conditions of your temporary residency.